Raising kids is a tough job. From talking about tragedies to navigating social issues, help is available.

 The Toronto District School Board (TDSB) was allocated $131,563.00 for projects that demonstrate a commitment to respecting the role of parents in students’ educational experiences.

-The Tips for Raising a Child in an Anti-racist Framework workshops were offered with the generous support of the Parent Involvement Advisory Committee (PIAC)
+The Anti-Black Racism, anti-Indigenous racism and Anti-oppression Parent Capacity Building Sessions were offered with the generous support of the Parent Involvement Advisory Committee (PIAC)